 What could possibly go wrong?

 Another Commonplace column, another exercise in "other than that Mrs Lincoln" delusion...
 I'll know Oren is serious about Don's agenda and its impact on the economy when he analyzes Don's attacks on the rule of law.
-After all, we have plenty of historical examples:)
+After all, we have plenty of historical examples to compare ourselves too:)

 I was hoping for an interesting discussion about organized, labor, ethics, and politics.
 But this is just another exercise in Republicans good, Democrats bad.
 It is the Republicans in Congress, and in states across the country who are blocking the formation of labor unions,, making it harder for people to organize, and fighting unionization at every turn.
 You’ve taken an interesting topic and turned it into just one more tired, ideological speech.